Igalia/explainers/css/find-in-page/README.md

 ## Motivation

 Authors would like to customize the highlighted text from find-in-page to have a style consistent with that of the rest of the page.
 In particular, the existing find-in-page highlights may offer poor contrast, harming accessibility.
-There is an existing [proposal in the CSSWG](https://github.com/w3c/csswg-drafts/issues/3812) to add new pseudo-elements related to find-in-page feature.
+There is an existing [proposal in the CSSWG](https://github.com/w3c/csswg-drafts/issues/3812) to add new highlight pseudos for find-in-page results.
-Two pseudos are proposed as browsers differentiate between the currently active search result and other search results.

-Web developer have asked related questions on [Stack Overflow](https://stackoverflow.com/search?q=%5Bcss%5D+find-in-page), though they do not have many votes:
+Web developers have asked related questions on [Stack Overflow](https://stackoverflow.com/search?q=%5Bcss%5D+find-in-page), though they do not have many votes:

 * [Someone directly asks for CSS styling of find-in-page](https://stackoverflow.com/questions/50309703/css-for-browsers-find-in-page).